 Treadmill Walking Plan Helps You Achieve Your Workout Goals

-The benefits of treadmill walking exercise come from maintaining a treadmill walking plan, not from jumping on and running a five minute mile twice a month.
+The benefits of a treadmill walking exercise come from maintaining a treadmill walking plan, not from jumping on and running a five minute mile twice a month.

-• First start out by warming up for 5 to 10 minutes, as with any exercise a good warm-up and cool down are essential to an injury free and enjoyable workout.
+• First, start out by warming up for 5 to 10 minutes, as with any exercise a good warm-up and cool down are essential to an injury free and enjoyable workout.

-• To get most out of your treadmill walking plan, the most important for your workout is to hit the targeted heart rate zone.
-With any exercise in order to see a training effect you must walk in your target heart rate zone, according Norman D. Ford, Author of Walk to Your Heart’s Content.
+• To get the most out of your treadmill walking plan, the most important thing for your workout is to hit the targeted heart rate zone.
+With any exercise, in order to see a training effect, you must walk in your target heart rate zone, according Norman D. Ford, author of "Walk to Your Heart’s Content".

 • Your right heart rate zone can be calculated by subtracting your age from 220 to get your maximum heart rate.
 Your target zone can be between 50 percent and 90 percent of your maximum heart rate.
-Theoretically as you become fit, reaching your ideal heart rate zone will be easier, however you will have to work harder and walk faster to stay in the target zone.
+Theoretically, as you become fit, reaching your ideal heart rate zone will be easier, however you will have to work harder and walk faster to stay in the target zone.
 Read this article to learn more Target Heart Rate Zone.

 A training log will help you to track your progress and to stick to your training program.
-Over time, it will be a useful source of information to trace the origins of a period of good workout or of injury and boredom.
+Over time, it will be a useful source of information to trace the origins of a period of good workouts, or of injury and boredom.

-Treadmill walking Plan tips
+Treadmill walking Plan Tips

 • Stand tall with your shoulders back and chest open